mhdawson/micro-app-simple-dashboard/README.md

 * serverPort - port on which the dashboard listens for connectsion
 * title - title for the dashbaord paged (optional)

-As a micro-app the dashboards also supports other options like authentication and tls for the dashboard connection.
+As a micro-app the dashboard also supports other options like authentication and tls for the dashboard connection.
 See the documentation for the micro-app-framework for additional details.

-As and exmple:
+The following is an example of the configuration file:

 <PRE>
 {